 If a student chooses to have an attorney present as his or her hearing advisor, NDSU may request legal representation be present as well.
 In cases that do not involve potential for suspension or expulsion, the role of an attorney shall be to advise his or her client, not to participate in the hearing.
 Attorneys who do not respect this provision may be cautioned by the hearing officer and if they persist, may be asked to leave.

-In cases that could result in suspension or expulsion, attorneys or nonattorney advocates may fully participate, which means they may make opening and closing statements, examine and cross-examine (through the hearing officer) witnesses present during the hearing, and provide the student with support, guidance and advice throughout the process.
+In cases that could result in suspension or expulsion, attorneys or nonattorney advocates may fully participate, which means they may make opening and closing statements, examine and cross-examine witnesses present during the hearing, and provide the student with support, guidance and advice throughout the process.

 5.10 Default Proceedings and Unresolved Charges

-When a student/organization fails to appear for a hearing appointment without advance notice, or leaves the university with unresolved charges, the hearing officer may make a decision in the student/organization’s absence, providing the student/organization was issued adequate written notice of the date, time and place of the scheduled hearing via the NDSU email system.
+When a student/organization fails to appear for a hearing appointment without advance notice, or leaves the University with unresolved charges, the hearing officer may make a decision in the student/organization’s absence, providing the student/organization was issued adequate written notice of the date, time and place of the scheduled hearing via the NDSU email system.

 In certain cases, the hearing officer reserves the option to place a registration hold on the student’s records and archive the case until such time the student requests re-registration or a resolution of the pending matter.
-The hearing officer also may place a transcript notation, “may not register for non-academic reasons,” after recommendation to and approval from the Vice Provost or designee.

 5.11 Student Organizations in Default

-In the event a student organization becomes inactive rather than appear for a hearing, the default decision will typically be withdrawal of recognition granted by the Congress of Student Organizations.
-In addition, officers of the organization at the time of the incident may face conduct proceedings individually (see Section 3.20, Failure to Comply) and also may be charged with one or more of the original alleged violations of the code arising from the alleged misconduct by the organization.
+In the event a student organization becomes inactive rather than appear for a hearing, the default decision will typically be withdrawal of recognition granted by the Congress of Student Organizations Commission.
+In addition, officers of the organization at the time of the incident may face conduct proceedings individually (see Section 3.20, Failure to Comply) and also may be charged with one or more of the original alleged violations of the Code arising from the alleged misconduct by the organization.

 If the organization requests registration at a later date, the Vice Provost or designee will assign a hearing officer to meet with the student organization leadership to determine responsibility for the original charges, determine or recommend the appropriate sanction, and if that sanction is less than suspension or expulsion, will assess the need for any current remedial actions.